Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - **CorrelationAnalysis.py**: Analyzes and visualizes feature correlations to uncover relationships between variables.
 Loads the encoded data, computes the correlation matrix, saves it as .csv and .pkl files, and generates a heatmap visualization saved as an image.

 - **Smote.py**: Addresses class imbalance using SMOTE to enhance model performance.
 Loads the encoded data, splits it into training and testing sets, applies SMOTE to balance classes, and saves the adjusted data.

-# Stats Gen
-- **data_schema_statistics_generation.py**: Loads data from CSV file into a DataFrame and splits the data into training(60%), evaluation(20%), and serving(20%) datasets.
-Creates descriptive statistics for the training and serving datasets.
-Infers a training schema and serving schema(excluding the target variable Y) from the training statistics and saves it in .pbtxt format.
-Saves the data in .pkl format to be used for anomaly detection.

-- **anomaly_detection.py**: Loads data from .pkl file and generates statistics to check for inconsistencies against a defined schema and identifies potential anomalies.
-Visualizations of data slices are created to highlight distribution differences.
-The data stored in .pkl file to be used for preprocessing.

 # Email Alerts
 - **Email Notification Setup**